Composite bonding vs. porcelain veneers: Which one meets your needs?

 3. If You Want to Close Gaps Between Teeth

-Whether you have small gaps, black triangles, or diastemas, composite bonding is an excellent option to fill these spaces and create a more even smile.
+Whether you have small gaps, black triangles, or diastemas, composite bonding is an excellent option to fill these spaces.

 When are Porcelain Veneers the Best Option?